-- 3.3.1 The driver shall follow his team on skis.
-Standing, sitting or otherwise riding on the pulka is not permitted. - 3.3.2 If a dog becomes unfit, the driver is not permitted to finish the heat and must abandon the race. - 3.3.3 The driver shall not pace the dog(s) by running ahead of them.
-Assisting the dog or team by pushing or pulling the pulka is permitted. - 3.3.4 Assistance in watering or feeding the dogs is permitted.
+3.3.1 The driver shall follow his team on skis.
+Standing, sitting or otherwise riding on the pulka is not permitted.

+3.3.2 If a dog becomes unfit, the driver is not permitted to finish the heat and must abandon the race.

+3.3.3 The driver shall not pace the dog(s) by running ahead of them.
+Assisting the dog or team by pushing or pulling the pulka is permitted.

+3.3.4 Assistance in watering or feeding the dogs is permitted.
 Forced watering or feeding shall not be allowed.
-The race marshal may designate specific spots on the trail where such help may be given. - 3.3.5 The pulka's front or the tip of pulka skis must be behind the starting line, until the starting signal is given. - 3.3.6 Pulka class shall compete on the 6-dog-class trail.
+The race marshal may designate specific spots on the trail where such help may be given.

+3.3.5 The pulka's front or the tip of pulka skis must be behind the starting line, until the starting signal is given.

-CHAPTER FOUR
+3.3.6 Pulka class shall compete on the 6-dog-class trail.

-Special Rules for Skijoring (SJW/SJM)
+CHAPTER IV : Special Rules for Skijoring (SJW/SJM)

-4.1.1 The competition shall only be held in a one (1) dog class (SJ1), and the class will race in two categories:
+4.1.1 The competition shall be held in a one (1) dog class (SJ1) and a two (2) dog class (SJ2D), and in two categories:

-Category 1: all four sled dog breeds
+Category 1: all five sled dog breeds

-Category 2: Alaskan Malamute, Samoyed, and Greenland dogs only
+Category 2: Alaskan Malamutes, Samoyeds, Canadian Eskimo Dogs and Greenland Dogs only